BY GOLIATH J. DAVIS, Ph. D., Contributor

-ST. PETERSBURG — Let’s start with an obvious truth—some parents fail miserably in all aspects of child rearing.
+ST. PETERSBURG — Let’s start with an obvious truth—some parents fail miserably in all aspects of child-rearing.
 Additionally, some teachers are ineffective, uncaring and unprofessional.
-And, while the operative word is “some,” far too often, sweeping generalizations are made which suggests parents from the lower socio-economic strata fail to engage and participate adequately in the education of their children, and teachers are not caring or supportive of children of color.
+And, while the operative word is “some,” far too often, sweeping generalizations are made that suggest parents from the lower socio-economic strata fail to engage and participate adequately in the education of their children and teachers are not caring or supportive of children of color.

 Ironically, despite the early work of Jonathan Kozol and others, many in education and society appear to ignore a salient fact—fiscally challenged parents have the same dreams and aspirations for their children as parents of prominence and affluence.
 And, not all teachers are ineffective or exhibit willful cultural biases.

 One of the major issues in the parental engagement debate is how engagement is operationalized.
 I frequently utilize my experience to make the point.
 I am the eldest of 10 children, the first to complete high school, college and obtain graduate degrees.
 When addressing educators regarding parental engagement, I frequently ask the following question: How many of you think I am successful?
 Invariably, everyone responds affirmatively.
 My reply to the overwhelmingly affirmative response is always the same: If I were a student today, I would be a total failure in a system where teachers abdicate their duties and attribute poor student performance to a lack of parental engagement.

 My mother, like other working mothers, was engaged.
 She ensured I went to school each day and insisted I complete all homework assignments.
 However, her ability to assist with the assignments was limited by her limited educational experience.
 She entrusted me to the school, my teachers and the principal.
 She fully expected them to do their jobs.